emmanuelsearch/RIOT/examples/javascript/README.md

 This example enables to execute arbitrary Javascript directly from the command line on the RIOT shell.
 The example uses [Jerryscript](https://github.com/jerryscript-project/jerryscript).

+Still WIP:

+- For now it only works on Cortex M boards, and depending on the CPU, you may need to tweek line 9 in RIOT/pkg/Makefile.jerryscript

+- Expect some issues with PyTerm which may interpret the first `;` as the end of the script command

+- Except in the `print` instruction in your script, you may have to replace single brackets ' with \'.

 ### How to build